lucianoluzzi/pokemons/README.md

 With that out of the way, I tried to make the application as fresh as possible in terms of tools and patterns.
 More about that below.

+I tried to make my commits [atomic](https://www.pauline-vos.nl/atomic-commits/), so they represent a clear story of how I approched the development.
+Check it out!

 ## The architecture

 My architecture pattern of choice for the application was the MVVP (as in the guidelines) with Clean Architecture.